01 of 07

-How to Fit More Clothing into Closet and Drawer Space
+How to Fit More Clothing Into Closets and Drawers

 If you hastily fold your clean laundry before putting it all away, you're not only wasting space and creating serious disorder in your closets and drawers, but you're very likely wrinkling all of your clothes, too.